blackrock/aladdinsdk/README.md

 ### Using AladdinSDK in your environment

-- Ensure python virtual environment version is 3.9 or above
+- Compatible python version: 3.9
 - Install using pip
     ```sh
     pip install aladdinsdk